What Is Ransomware?

 Ransomware known as cryptoware encrypts the files of the victim’s work or personal computer.
 This makes it so the computer’s owner cannot search for or access these files unless they pay a ransom to the attacker.
 The attacker is the only one who can access the files because they are hidden behind the encryption password.
 Sometimes, the attacker will lock out the entire computer and then demand a ransom before releasing the new password.

 With leakware and doxware, the attacker threatens to publish sensitive information on the victim’s hard drive if they do not pay a ransom.
 Companies with private proprietary information like patents and sensitive schematics may find themselves a favorite target of leakware and doxware.

 Hackers tend to ask for payment using methods such as Western Union or through a text message.
 This helps them hide their identity.
 Once they have the money, they decrypt the files and free up the system.
 Some demand bitcoin payments due to their anonymity and a lack of a middleman.

-Cybercriminals like to go for the low-hanging fruit, which often includes small to medium-sized businesses (SMBs) because they don’t have adequate security measures in place.
+Cyber criminals like to go for the low-hanging fruit, which often includes small and midsize businesses (SMBs) because they do not have adequate security measures in place.
 SMBs also are less likely to have large teams of IT professionals who understand what a ransomware attack is.

 Anyone who has information they really want to keep private may also find themselves a target.
-The attacker may have an idea how important privacy is to the target and will charge a hefty fee in exchange for not publishing it.
+The attacker may have an idea how important privacy is to the target and will charge a hefty fee in exchange for not publishing their data.